sagemath/trac_to_gh/Issue 8693.md

 matrix(B).det()
 ```

 The result is -2, which indicates we did not get a basis.
-Note that the above means that sage likely returns incorrect results about the automorphism groups of a number of interesting lattices.

 I am attaching some sample code which (once properly merged {and tested}) could be used to correct the issue.

 Issue created by migration from https://trac.sagemath.org/ticket/8693